Kylir/rgb-slider/README.md

 * Start the application by typing `node index.js`
 * Go to the slider page (use the IP of your Raspberry) - for instance mine is `http://192.168.1.74:3000`

+## NodeJS dependencies

+The application is using two modules:

+* [Express JS](http://expressjs.com/) to create the server and the web services.
+* [Pi-blaster.js](https://github.com/sarfata/pi-blaster.js) to talk to the pi-blaster daemon.

+## What to do next?

+This toy application demonstrates that it is not really difficult to have a web interface to control something plugged on your GPIO.
+You can use the same kind of idea to control a robot remotely or to switch on and off your lights at home while you are on holiday.
+Use your imagination!

+Also, because it is so easy to build a web application using NodeJS, there are a lot of articles on the subject.
+Have a look for instance at the Adafruit tutorial [here](https://learn.adafruit.com/node-embedded-development).

+There is another NodeJS module really nice to use to play with the GPIO: [onoff](https://github.com/fivdi/onoff).

 ## License